tatouroberto/portfolio-project/README.md

 ### Deployment
-You can deploy this code on your computing machine by using a liveserver extension on Visual Studio code text editor or find an equivalent extension on any other brand you use.
+You can deploy this code on your computing machine by using a liveserver extension on Visual Studio code text editor or find an equivalent extension on any other brand you use. it will look like this https://tatouroberto.github.io/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>